| Doc. Number | Article Title | Effective Date | Version |

-This process will require you to have an account with Zapier; you can create a new account directly on their website (https://zapier.com).
+This process will require you to have an account with Zapier; you can create an account directly on their website (https://zapier.com).

 Creating a Catch Hook in Zapier

-Begin by logging into your Zapier account and clicking the “Create” button on the top left-hand side of the screen.
+Begin by logging into your Zapier account and clicking the “Create” button on the top left-hand side of the page.

 Upon clicking "Create", the following dropdown option appears.
 Please choose your option.